sazoo/mintpalapi/README.md

 ## Included

-Included in this repository is the Mintpal API query code and a few basic API-based utilities.
+Included in this repository is the Mintpal API query code and a few basic API based utilities.

 ### MarketWatcher